 The measurement focus of governmental fund accounting is on decreases in net financial resources (expenditures) rather than expenses.
 Expenditures are generally recognized in the accounting period in which the related fund liability is incurred, if measurable.
-Allocations of cost, such as depreciation and amortization, are not recognized in the governmental funds.
+Allocations of cost, such as depreciation and amortization, are not recognized in governmental funds.

-The accrual basis of accounting is utilized for reporting purposes by the proprietary fund type and the nonexpendable trust funds.
-Revenues are recognized in the accounting period in which they are earned, and expenses are recognized at the time they are incurred.
+On the accrual basis of accounting, expenses are recognized at the time they are incurred.
 The fair value of donated commodities used during the year is reported on the operating statement as an expense with a like amount reported as donated commodities revenue.
 Unused donated commodities are reported as deferred revenue.